rux616/starfield-ship-vendor-framework/support/docs/README.md

 Credits and Acknowledgements
 ============================
+Bethesda Game Studios: For Starfield itself and the Starfield Creation Kit
 ElminsterAU: For xEdit and BSArch
-Mod Organizer 2 team: For Mod Organizer 2
+Lively: For helping explain some of the odd nuances of an infrequently-used-by-me FOMOD feature Mod Organizer 2 team: For Mod Organizer 2
 Nexus Mods: For mod hosting and for the Vortex Mod Manager
 Noggog: For Spriggit
+perchik71: For Creation Kit Platform Extended
 Scrivener07: For some advice and clarification on papyrus matters

 ([TOC](#table-of-contents))